MENTAL WELL-BEING DURING ISOLATION

 QUESTIONS

-1. How to stimulate human perceptual systems during IC to effectively mitigate psychological impacts?
+1. How to stimulate human perceptual systems during PRIC to effectively mitigate psychological impacts?

-2. Which environmental elements can be synergized to design nurturing habitats, despite IC?
+2. Which environmental elements can be synergized to design nurturing habitats, despite PRIC?

 AIMS